From Ballotpedia - Reading time: 26 min

 ” |

 A primary election is an election in which registered voters select a candidate that they believe should be a political party's candidate for elected office to run in the general election.
 They are also used to choose convention delegates and party leaders.
 Primaries are state-level and local-level elections that take place prior to a general election.
-Massachusetts utilizes a semi-closed primary system.
-An unaffiliated voter is allowed to vote in the primary election of his or her choice.[14][15]
+Massachusetts utilizes a semi-closed primary system where voters who are affiliated with a political party and unaffiliated voters may vote in a party's primary.[18][19]

 For information about which offices are nominated via primary election, see this article.